Platform

 The issue we kept running into wasn’t just about retrieval.
 It was about what happens before retrieval — the “compression” step, when you take a large, messy document and collapse it down into a vector.
 At some point, you have to ask: does that representation actually preserve what matters?
 We’re not convinced it does, especially at scale.

 Now throw in a corpus like the Epstein files — scanned exhibits, heavy redactions, inconsistent naming conventions, OCR artifacts, fragmented references.
 In that environment, embedding-based retrieval gets brittle fast.
+Specifically, three things tend to go wrong:

-- 1. Context fragments.
 A meaningful signal might span several sections of a document, but retrieval only surfaces pieces of it.

-- 2. Entities drift.
 "HRH Prince Andrew," "Prince Andrew," and "The Duke of York" don't reliably resolve to the same person.

-- 3. False confidence.
 The system returns plausible-sounding snippets and acts certain — even when it hasn't actually reasoned across the full corpus.

 For casual or exploratory search, that’s probably fine.
 For investigative work, it isn’t.
 We needed a system that could evaluate the corpus much more deterministically when the question called for it — not one that samples it and hopes for the best.